asciamanna/asciamanna.github.io/_drafts/pair-programming-misconceptions.md

 ### The Costs and Benefits of Pair Programming

 Agile Manifesto co-author Alistair Cockburn and Laurie Williams published a study, [the Costs and Benefits of Pair Programming](https://collaboration.csc.ncsu.edu/laurie/Papers/XPSardinia.PDF) in 2000.
 In the paper they describe that there was not a 50% decrease in team productivity, as one would assume if *"two people were doing the work of one."* What they did find was that there was an increase of 15% in development program hours for teams who pair.
-However, there was a reduction in bugs escaping to production, an increase in the quality of the code, and other benefits (that will be mentioned in a future post) that more than made up for the 15% increase in hours.
+However, there was a reduction in bugs escaping to production, an increase in the quality of the code, and other benefits (that will be mentioned in a future post) that more than made up for the 15% increase in initial development hours.

-If we shift the measure of team success from output to favorable business outcomes there is a compelling case for pair programming.
+If we shift the measure of team success from output to value delivered to the customer there is a compelling case for pair programming.
 It typically results in getting individual features to production faster given the higher quality code it yields and its support in limiting work in progress at the team level.

 ## Selective Pair Programming